 Deuteronomy 6:5

 Spiritual gifts are only one part of each child’s unique composition.
-In order to grow in Christ, it may be more important for a child with latent spiritual gifts to develop their capacity to speak respectively to a sibling, share school supplies, or learn not to retaliate during conflict.
-Does that mean that a child who is struggling with developmental milestones or social skills should not learn to prophecy when they have a noticeable gift for it?
+In order to grow in Christ, it may be more important for a child with latent spiritual gifts to develop their capacity to speak respectively to a sibling, share school supplies, or learn to not retaliate during a conflict than it is to learn about spiritual gifts Does that mean that a child who is struggling with developmental milestones or social skills should not learn to spiritualspirit gifts when they have a noticeable gift for it?
 No, not necessarily.
+Just that their learning should be proportionate to their greatest needs and what they. are ready to receive.

 You, God, are my God, earnestly I seek you.